Hydronephrosis

-Hydronephrosis describes hydrostatic dilation of the renal pelvis and calyces as a result of obstruction to urine flow downstream.
+Hydronephrosis is the hydrostatic dilation of the renal pelvis and calyces as a result of obstruction to urine flow downstream.
 Alternatively, hydroureter describes the dilation of the ureter, and hydronephroureter describes the dilation of the entire upper urinary tract (both the renal pelvicalyceal system and the ureter).

 Signs and symptoms

 The signs and symptoms of hydronephrosis depend upon whether the obstruction is acute or chronic, partial or complete, unilateral or bilateral.
 Hydronephrosis that occurs acutely with sudden onset (as caused by a kidney stone) can cause intense pain in the flank area (between the hips and ribs) known as a renal colic.
 Historically, this type of pain has been described as "Dietl's crisis".

 Conversely, hydronephrosis that develops gradually over time will generally cause either a dull discomfort or no pain.
 Nausea and vomiting may also occur.
 An obstruction that occurs at the urethra or bladder outlet can cause pain and pressure resulting from distension of the bladder.
 Blocking the flow of urine will commonly be prone to urinary tract infections which can lead to further development of stones, fever, and blood or pus in the urine.
 If complete obstruction occurs, a postrenal kidney failure (obstructive nephropathy) may follow.

 Blood tests may show impaired kidney function (elevated urea or creatinine) or electrolyte imbalances such as hyponatremia or hyperchloremic metabolic acidosis.
 Urinalysis may indicate an elevated pH due to the secondary destruction of nephrons within the affected kidney, which impairs acid excretion.
 Physical examination in a thin patient may detect a palpable abdominal or flank mass caused by the enlarged kidney.